EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### depends_on

-Sometimes we want one of our services to be run only after another.
-For example, for a web server to work properly it is necessary to have a database already running. to have a database that is already running.
+Sometimes we want one of our services to run only after another.
+For example, for a web server to work properly, it is necessary to have a database that is already running.

-depends_on allows us to make the start of the execution of a service dependent on others.
-In simpler words, it tells docker-compose that we want to start the web service **only if all other services have already been loaded.**. the web service **only if all other services have already been loaded.
+depends_on allows us to make the start of the execution of a service depend on others.
+In simpler words, it tells docker-compose that we want to start the web service **only if all other services have already been loaded.

 ```docker
 version: "3.8"